ibexa/documentation-developer/docs/guide/data_migration/add_data_migration_matcher.md

     User-defined normalizers are always executed before the built-in ones.
     However, you can additionally set the priority of your normalizers.

+    Check the priorities of all normalization services by using:

+    ``` bash
+    php bin/console debug:container --tag ibexa.migrations.serializer.normalizer
+    ```

 ## Create generator

 Additionally, if you want to export data using the `ibexa:migrations:generate` command, you need a generator.